How to make your own Ghee

 Making your own ghee can save you money

-That’s right it can save you money, and we all love to save money right?
-If you keep an eye on butter specials, grab as many as you can (or store in the freezer) until you have enough to make a good size batch.
+That’s right it can save you money, and we all love to save money, right?
+If you keep an eye on butter specials, grab as many as you can (and store in the freezer) until you have enough to make a good size batch.
 I made 4 pounds worth or roughly 2kgs.
 This made me 2 liters of ghee.

 How easy is ghee to make?